You are here

 Genevieve was born and raised in New York City and received a BS in Government from Georgetown University, focusing on political theory and international relations.
 Following her graduation, Genevieve worked for five years at Citigroup, where she held a variety of positions culminating in Product Management and Marketing for a variety of fixed income and equity hedge fund products in the firm’s alternative investment business.
 Genevieve believes that in our dynamic global business environment, ethical leadership is an increasingly critical component of the success of corporations and governments.
 Her primary and undergraduate educations emphasized the education of the whole person, with the belief that a complete education spoke to the ethical, as well as the intellectual development, of the individual.
 She looks forward to enhancing this dialogue on the Columbia Business School campus through her work at the Bernstein Center.

-Dan Love is first year student at Columbia Business School.
+Dan Love is second year student at Columbia Business School.
 Most recently, he was an Analyst at the Robertson Foundation, which was established by Julian Robertson and is responsible for ~$100M in philanthropic investments annually.
 Previously he worked as an Analyst in the Corporate Strategy and Ventures group at The Advisory Board Company, a mid-sized healthcare research and analytics firm.
 Prior to this, Mr. Love spent a year in Chile where he conducted research as part of a Fulbright Fellowship and worked at Acción Emprendedora, a microfinance organization.
 He has also produced and directed six documentaries, on subjects ranging from the Holocaust to the Civil Rights movement.
 His work has aired nationally on PBS affiliates and earned such distinctions as the CINE Golden Eagle.
 Mr. Love holds a Bachelor of Arts in Public Policy from Duke University.

 Dave Nash is an entrepreneur with start-up experience across health and wellness, real estate and travel industries.
 Dave successfully founded a consulting business specializing in sales incentives for the direct selling industry.
 Recently, within a 12‐month period, the company doubled top-line sales revenues of three small to mid-sized companies.